ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+or put it where you can fall over it six
 times a day: Drink nothing without see­
 ing it.
 Sign nothing svithout reading
 it, and make sure&#x27;that it means nothing